-Title IX prohibits retaliation for filing an OCR complaint or for advocating for a right protected by Title IX.
-Title IX also prohibits employment discrimination, but employment discrimination complaints filed with OCR are generally referred to the Equal Employment Opportunity Commission.
+Title IX also prohibits retaliation for filing an OCR complaint or for advocating for a right protected by Title IX and discrimination in employment which is based on sex.
+However, employment discrimination complaints filed with OCR are generally referred to the Equal Employment Opportunity Commission.

 Links to Title IX of the Education Amendments of 1972 and its implementing regulation:

 - 34 CFR Part 106 (current regulations)

 - 34 CFR Part 106 (regulations in effect prior to August 14, 2020)